OmniBrew/sw5e-data/text/en/manual/weapons.md

 types and all weapons fall into one of the following types.

 - __Assault Rifles__.
 The most common weapons of the military.
 These are generally medium-range weapons that deal average damage with a high heat capacity.
 - __Heavy Pistols__.
-The most common gun type in the Mass Effect universe.
+The most common gun type in the Star Wars universe.
 Simple but effective.
 - __Sub-machine Guns (SMGs)__.
 Single-handed, rapid fire weapons that have a short range.
 - __Shotguns__.
 Close-range, high-damage blasts.
 - __Sniper Rifles__.
 Precision instruments meant for long range or stealthy combat.